 If your first response to a baked avocado dish is "gross," I beg you to consider giving this a try.
 Admittedly, it was my first reaction to the idea when a co-worker made this for me, but I was absolutely converted when I had my first bite.

 The texture of the avocado is not really altered by a quick 10 minutes in the oven.
 And the runny yolk surrounded by creamy, tender avocado is a true game changer.
-Garnish with lime, cilantro, scallions, and keep plenty of tortillas on hand to maneuver and squish the egg and avocado out of the avocado skin.
-You have a new take on brunch that I promise will be a crowd pleaser.
+Garnish with whole grain mustard and chopped chives, and you have a new take on brunch that I promise will be a crowd pleaser.
 As an added bonus, any leftovers are great on top of a tart salad for a quick lunch the next day.

 8 large eggs